 This is a best prospect industry sector for this country.
 Includes a market overview and trade data

-The Philippines' growing middle class and the young population are also important drivers of IT demand because their spending levels on technology products are on an upward trajectory, benefitting premium brands.
+The Philippines’ growing middle class and the young population are also important drivers of IT demand because their spending levels on technology products are on an upward trajectory, benefitting premium brands.
 Infrastructure investments in the Philippines are another source of opportunity.
-The road, railway, airport, bridge, and port systems built will require, at a minimum, design software, building information modeling (BIM) for better project management, and file-sharing applications.
+The road, railway, airport, bridge, and port systems build out will require, at a minimum, design software, building information modeling (BIM) for better project management, and file-sharing applications.
 These will drive demand for hardware, software, and services.

 The Philippine Government, the business process outsourcing (BPO) industry, the financial sector, health, education, and the telecommunications industry are key vertical markets for IT.
 The Philippine Government showed its strong support for the industry by establishing its own Department of Information and Communications Technology (DICT) in 2016.
 Details on the DICT’s projects are listed under “Market Opportunities.”

 There are four leading sub-sectors with commercial opportunities for U.S. companies:

 The robust social media savvy Filipino population has few data protection mechanisms making the Philippines extremely vulnerable to cyber-attacks and incidents.
 The Philippines continues to be an underbanked country.
 While e-payment apps and fintech solutions are embraced, security mechanisms lag, leaving vulnerable assets unprotected.
 In 2016, the Philippines Commission on Elections suffered the biggest data leak in Philippine history, the data breach of 70 million voters.
 With the upcoming May 2021 national elections, the Philippine government is expected to improve its election measures.
 In 2019, one study documented that the Philippines could incur economic losses of $3.5 billion due to cybersecurity threats if measures are not improved.